How can I use my super to buy my first home?

 • Have not already bought a house using this scheme

-• Planning to live there for at least 6 of the first 12 months you own it.
+• Be planning to live there as soon as possible after purchase for at least 6 of the first 12 months you own it

 You must buy a property (or enter into a contract for construction of a property on vacant land) in Australia, not a mobile home (e.g. caravan, RV motorhome, houseboat, tiny house).